4 Steps for Safely Walking a Dog

 Step 1: Gather the Proper Equipment

 Having the right supplies for walking a dog is essential to starting your journey off on the right paw!
 The following dog walking accessories will help make for a safer and more comfortable stroll.

-For complete safety, dogs should be leashed.
-A leash keeps you and your dog walking at the same pace; it also keeps him from charging at pedestrians, digging in someone’s yard, or pooping in an inconvenient place.
-Most importantly, it keeps him safe.
 Even the most obedient dog may not be able to resist the sight of a squirrel or cat across the street.
-In addition, most jurisdictions simply require dogs to be on a leash when in public places.
+With a sturdy leash, you’ll have peace of mind knowing your pup won’t put themselves or others in a dangerous situation.
+Plus, most jurisdictions require dogs to be on a leash when in public places.

-For those who enjoy walking their dogs without putting any pressure on the neck, a harness is a good choice.
-Harnesses are also beneficial for dogs with spinal problems.
-For inveterate pullers, use a front-loop harness, making it easy to control even the strongest dog with ease.
+For those with pups who prefer less pressure on the neck, a dog harness is a good choice.
+They are also tougher to escape from, which makes them a safer option than collars during walks.
+Using a front-loop harness for habitual pullers makes it easy to control even the strongest dog with ease.

-Even if you use a harness for walking, your dog should never be without his collar.
-The collar carries his rabies tags and identification, and serves as a quickie “handle” when you need to stop him.
+Even if you use a harness to walk the dog, they should never be without their collar.
+The collar carries important information, like their rabies tags and identification.
 The collar should fit snugly but not tightly; you should be able to slide two fingers between the collar and your dog’s neck.

 Waste pickup may not be a safety concern for your furry friend, but there are still plenty of good reasons why dog poop cleanup is important.
 A traditional waste bag is certainly a must-have before heading out on your next adventure—you'll want to be prepared in case your dog has to go potty!
 If you have difficulty bending down to clean up, opt for an easy-to-use pooper scooper on your next stroll.